 I love to use vanilla ice cream as the topping in this patriotic dessert recipe.
 But other tasty topping ideas include whipped cream, cool whip, and cream cheese.

 Fruit cobbler will last for 4 days in the fridge.
-Let cool completely before covering the dish with plastic wrap or transfer to a sealed container before placing it in the fridge.
+Let it cool completely before covering the dish with plastic wrap or transferring it to a sealed container before placing it in the fridge.

 Equipment